Article Overview: Things to Do in Astoria, Oregon

 - Visit the Columbia River Maritime Museum

-- Order the Fish & Chips at Ship Out
+- Order the Fish & Chips at Bowpicker or Ship Out

 - Enjoy a Pint at Fort George Brewery